jihyunlee/FacialMoCap/README.md

 <b>IMAGE; iPhone screenshot</b>

 ## ARKit's Blendshape Location
 For each key, the corresponding value is a floating point number indicating the current position of that feature relative to its neutral configuration, ranging from 0.0 (neutral) to 1.0 (maximum movement).
-You can find a list of locations from [here](README_BlendshapeLocation.md)
+See the full list of locations from [here](README_BlendshapeLocation.md)

 <img src="images/eyeBlinkLeft.png" width="400" />&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<img src="images/jawOpen.png" width="400" />